Ethics in Plant and Environmental Sciences (Note: one edition per year in person; one online)

 Objectives:

-• to have a fair understanding of what environmental/agricultural ethics involves
+• to have a fair understanding of what plant & environmental ethics

-• critical reflection on normative arguments and basic concepts
+• critical reflection and exploration on basic concepts

-• experience with joint deliberation about several practical ethical questions: (e.g. genetic engineering; environmental restoration and feeding ‘wild’ animals; ethical dilemmas in nature-inclusive agriculture)
+• deliberation about several practical ethical questions: (e.g. deforestation; environmental restoration; ethical dilemmas in nature-inclusive agriculture)

 • reflection on the role of scientists in relation to societal/ethical debates